 - 2 large egg yolks

 - 1 tablespoon butter

 - Confectioners' sugar or chocolate frosting

 - In a large saucepan, bring water, butter, sugar and salt to a boil over medium heat.
-Add flour all at one; stir until a smooth ball forms.
+Add flour all at once; stir until a smooth ball forms.
 Remove from the heat; let stand for 5 minutes.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat until smooth and shiny.

-- Insert a large round tip into a pastry bag or heavy-duty resealable plastic bag; add batter.
+- Insert a large round tip into a pastry bag; add batter.
 Pipe into 12 strips (about 3 in. long) 3 in. apart on a greased baking sheet.

-- Bake at 400° for 30-35 minutes or until golden brown.
+- Bake at 400° until golden brown, 30-35 minutes.
 Remove to a wire rack.
 Immediately cut a slit in each for steam to escape; cool.

-Originally published as Traditional Eclairs in Quick Cooking March/April 1999, p59
+Originally published as Traditional Eclairs in Quick Cooking March/April 1999